jconn0/booklibrary/README.md

-# BOOKMARSHALL
+# booklibrary

 A free/public domain ebook and audiobook aggregator.

 ## Website

-May be accessed at bookmarshall.com
+May be accessed at...